ArrayBolt3/kforge/README.md

 ## License and Copyright Info

-See the "COPYRIGHT" file for all copyright information.
+See the "COPYRIGHT" file for copyright and licensing information.
 The repository's main license is the GNU GPL v2 or later.